Assorted-Development/winforms-themes/README.md

      .Build();
 ```

 **Note: Currently, we only support directly registered types.
-Subclasses will not be styled!**
+Subclasses will not be styled automatically!**

 ## Contributions